LUMIA-Group/distance_transformer/README.md

 ## Requirements
 You can directly download this code and run a requirement installation:
-`pip install -r requirements.txt` on your conda environment.
+`pip install -r requirements.txt` on your conda environment.(our python version is 3.6)

 Then it's necessary to run the setting up code `pip install --editable ./` and it's camera-ready now to run shell scripts in the `run` directory.